 Malaria is a mosquito-borne infectious disease, caused by a protozoan parasite and transmitted to people primarily by Anopheline mosquitoes.
 In Sacramento and Yolo Counties, there are two species that can transmit the malaria parasite: Anopheles freeborni (the western malaria mosquito) and An. punctipennis (the woodland malaria mosquito).
 Malaria cases are reported to the District by the Sacramento and Yolo County Health and Human Services Departments.
 After receiving the report, the District laboratory responds by trapping mosquitoes in the area surrounding each malaria case.
 The captured mosquitoes are then brought to the laboratory for identification, and all female Anopheline mosquitoes are tested for malaria parasites.
-In 2018, the District received thirteen reported malaria cases, and in all of them the person had traveled outside of the United States.
-After the initial discovery of each malaria case and subsequent trapping and testing of any Anopheline mosquitoes captured, there was no evidence of additional transmission.
+In 2019, the District received nine reported malaria cases, and in all of them the person had traveled outside of the United States.
+After the initial discovery of each malaria case and subsequent trapping and testing of any Anopheline mosquitoes captured, there was no evidence of local transmission.

-Dengue, Chikungunya, and Zika are also diseases caused by viruses transmitted to people by mosquitoes.
-The mosquito species that transmit them (Ae. aegypti and Ae. albopictus) are not currently found or established in Sacramento and Yolo Counties.
-Whenever the District receives a report of a case, the laboratory initiates trapping for any Aedes species around the reported location.
-Nine dengue cases and one chikungunya case were reported to the District by the Sacramento and Yolo County Health and Human Services Departments in 2018 and all were related to travel outside of the United States.
-Traveler cases of Zika virus were reported in California in 2018, but none of the cases were from Sacramento or Yolo Counties.
+Dengue, chikungunya, and zika are also diseases caused by viruses transmitted to people by mosquitoes, specifically the invasive species; Aedes aegypti and Ae. albopictus.
+Whenever the District receives a report of a case, the laboratory initiates trapping for any of these invasive Aedes species around the reported location.
+Fifteen dengue cases, one chikungunya and one zika case were reported to the District by the Sacramento and Yolo County Health and Human Services Departments in 2019 and all were related to travel outside of the United States.
+There were no mosquitoes of concern trapped near these reported cases.